Sarthakj-github/Crack_Placement/README.md

 🚀 45-Day DSA Challenge Completed! 🚀

-As a final-year B.Tech student preparing for placements, I took on the Arsh DSA Sheet challenge with consistent daily coding.
+As a final-year B.Tech student preparing for placements, I took on the Arsh DSA Sheet challenge, which included questions from LeetCode and GeeksforGeeks (GFG).
 This challenge helped me fill in gaps in my DSA knowledge and revise key concepts.
 Here’s how it went:

 225/280+ questions solved (78%)
 Rank: 178/9912